lucaxbandini/VisageGuard/README.md

 # Before You Run...

 - You will be locked out of your PC.
 VisageGuard will stop when this happens so you can get back into your PC.
-Don't worry about getting locked out.
+Don't worry about permanently getting locked out.
+However, if it does happen, restart your PC.

 - On versions past 0.16, pressing "Start" before enrolling a user will automatically lock your PC.